maxludden/supergene-v2/books/book06/md/chapter-2004.md

 Han Sen thought the Stone Cow was angry because its relative had been murdered.
 But that thing seemed willing to eat the remains of its own people.
 It just wanted to eat the prey that someone else had gone to the work of killing.

-“F*ck you!
+“Fuck you!
 Let’s see who can last longer.”
 Han Sen began to think of ways he might get rid of the Stone Cow.

 Its body was hard, so it must have been of the top tier of the Marquises.
 It would take multiple attacks at close range to hurt the Stone Cow.